linkml/linkml/tests/output/docs/partial_match.md

 # Slot: partial_match

-if not true then the pattern must match the whole string, as if enclosed in ^...$
+if true then the pattern must match the whole string, as if enclosed in ^...$

 URI: [linkml:partial_match](https://w3id.org/linkml/partial_match)